fqantonio/GoingInductive/README.md

 The work sequence starts with the exploratory data analysis (EDA); next, there is an presentation of the non-parametric inference treatment effect results, regression analysis, a regression discontinuity design, cluster analysis and it ends with the results, conclusions, some remarks about the findings and future research.

 **Keywords**
-Inductive learning strategy; 4C/ID; Direct Instruction; Learning Flux; Statistical Non-parametric Inference; academic results; learning transfer; behavior; lab practice;
+Inductive learning strategy; 4C/ID; Direct Instruction; Learning Flux; Statistical Non-parametric Inference; academic results; learning transfer; behavior; lab practice; Cognitive Load Theory; Multiintelligences Theory; Brain Based Learning;

 # INTRODUCTION